-5 sacred places in Greece that will change your outlook
+5 sacred places in Greece that you must visit

 The pace of our daily lives often means we don’t have adequate time to connect with sacred spaces and monuments.
 This is of course what holidays are for – slowing down, relaxing and reflecting.
 Whether you are a religious person or not, many people find the peacefulness of holy sites rejuvenating, making the hectic routine of everyday life ebb away into insignificance.